semo21/ClickerGame/Development Log.md

 - Added new branch for adding ObjectPooling.
 - Deleted old branch --currency-persistence.
 - Working on implementing object pooling for idle rewards.

+### 07.25.25.

+- Implemented visual effect using object pooling for IdleRewardTextWidget.
+- However, a somewhat unfamiliar warning sign appears during runtime.
+Planning to investigate and resolve it.